chinese sticky ribs

 Directions:

-2. Adjust oven rack to middle position and heat oven to 425 degrees.
-Using tongs, transfer ribs to a large bowl.
-Strain braising liquid through a fine-mesh strainer set over a large container, pressing on solids to extract as much liquid as possible; discard solids.
-Let cooking liquid settle for 10 minutes.
-Using wide, shallow spoon, skim fat from surface and discard.
+3. Strain Braising Liquid and Skim the Fat: Use tongs to set aside ribs in a large bowl.
+Strain braising liquid through a fine-mesh strainer set over a large container, pressing on solids to extract as much liquid as possible.
+Discard solids.
+Let the strained liquid sit for 10 minutes to allow fat to surface.
+Using wide and shallow spoon, skim the fat from surface and discard.
+Meanwhile, heat oven to 425°F with oven rack in middle position.

-3. Return braising liquid to the pot and add sesame oil.
-Bring to boil over high heat and cook until syrupy and reduced to 21⁄2 cups, 16 to 20 minutes.
+4. Reduce to a Glaze: Return the braising liquid to the pot and add sesame oil.
+Bring to a boil over high heat and cook until reduced to 2 1⁄2 cups and the texture is syrupy (16 to 20 minutes).

-4. Set wire rack in an aluminum foil-lined rimmed baking sheet and pour 1⁄2 cup water into the sheet.
-Transfer half of ribs to pot with braising liquid and toss to coat.
-Arrange ribs, bone sides up, on prepared rack, letting excess glaze drip off.
+5. Glaze & Caramelize the Ribs: Line a rimmed baking sheet with aluminum foil and set a wire rack inside.
+Pour 1⁄2 cup water into the sheet.
+Transfer half the ribs to the braising liquid in the pot and toss to coat.
+Arrange those ribs, bone sides up, on the prepared wire rack, letting excess glaze drip off.
 Roast until edges of ribs start to caramelize, 5 to 7 minutes.
 Flip ribs and continue to roast until the second side starts to caramelize, 5 to 7 minutes longer.